-We offer one section of CMPSC 100, Computational Expression, in Fall 2020.
+We offer one section of CMPSC 100, Computational Expression, in Fall 2021.
 This is one of two courses that most students should take as their first course in Computer Science.
 If the class fills, entrance advisers should contact the instructor, Doug Luman (dluman@allegheny.edu).
 The instructor may add students to this course beyond the set limit if the room capacity and software and hardware availability permit doing so.
-The Department of Computer Science will also offer two sections of this class during the Spring 2021 semester.
+The Department of Computer Science will also offer two sections of this class during the Module 1 of the Spring 2022 semester.